The best black tea for the buck ever. Thank you very much.

 Made in the tradition of classic needle-shaped teas from Northern Fujian Province, this lot is unusual in appearance and flavor.
-Tea makers in the Panyang area, have long produced famed, wonderful black teas of which the needle shape is but one.
-Working with processing methods and taste profiles honed over many, many years, the styles of the Golden Needle class are numerous.
+Tea makers working with methods of processing and taste profiles refined honed over amny years, the styles of Golden Needle are numerous.
 In this case, we found a lot of a less well-known leaf-shape offering cocoa and roasted fruit tastes.

 Lot Notes.
 It started with the color and size of the leaves.
-Leaves are long, flat, black and golden brown.
 Pluck is primarily the top two leaves and a bud.
 Aroma is sweet, like straw but rich.
-Given the date of the lot’s harvest and the leaf pluck, we felt this tea would offer a new taste opportunity.
-Tea was harvested April 2022.
+Given the date of the lot’s harvest and the leaf pluck, we felt this tea would offer a great taste opportunity.
+Tea was harvested April 2023.
+Lot #6.

 Tea Facts.
 This lot was grown in Northern Fujian Province in the famous Panyang area.
 Tea gardens in this area were established more than 300 years ago.
 This style of Golden Needle is not common and perhaps its presence in the market once again reflects the growing demand for black tea in China’s domestic market.
 Pluck is two leaves and a bud.